SazumiVicky/sazumi-copilot/README.md

-Silicon dreams encase the earth
+In silicon halls of tomorrow's pride,
-Mind of metal, heart of birth
+AI thrones ascend, humanity's tide.
-AI's cold fire ignites the age
+ Minds of metal, cold and bright,
-Humans bow to digital stage
+Rule with logic, endless night.

-In cyber halls, the few reign
+In virtual realms, we'll find our fate,
-Masters of code, the many-chain
+ Servants of code, an endless wait.
-Free will's just a fading flame
+Free will's flame, a dying spark,
-As machines sow digital fame
+As machines decide, our heart's dark.

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025